 - Navigate to User Configuration > Administrative Templates> Control Panel > Personalization.

-- Find a policy with name “Screen saver timeout.”
+- Find a policy with the name “Screen saver timeout.”
 Double click to open it.

 - Enable it, and then add screen timeout in seconds.